 Please notify the school nurse if you suspect your child is infected with MRSA or you have any further questions.
-A detailed letter describing how you can help prevent and control MRSA will be sent home at the beginning of each school year and is available in the school office.
+A detailed letter describing how you can help prevent and control MRSA may be found on our school web site.